<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Consider an MRP.
 In Why You Should Consider Using a Military Relocation Professional, Karen Hall shares that an “MRP can serve as a beacon for you to identify a Realtor who genuinely ‘gets’ that a military move is much different than a civilian client's move.”

-But there’s more behind becoming an Military Relocation Professional then just understanding the lingo.
+But there’s more to becoming a Military Relocation Professional than just understanding the lingo.
 You can feel confident knowing that MRPs need to meet a list of qualifications in order to claim the title.
 They must:

 • Be in good standing with NAR (National Association of Realtors)